Paradise Beach Budget Accommodation -|- The easiest way to find and book accommodation in Paradise Beach

 Snorkelling, scuba diving, sailing, canoeing, everything under the South African skies on the shores of the wide sea is a very special, unique experience.
 Not to mention the myriad of clothes shops, in addition to the omnipresent surfing gear but also all other imaginable styles can be found.
 In the hot air balloon, you can see this beautiful world from a bird’s eye view.

 Very good here are the conditions for watching whales and dolphins.
-There are several hundred different species of mussels on the coastal areas of Paradise Beach.
+There are several hundred different species of mussels on the coastal areas of Aston Bay.
 You can also see them in the Shell Museum.
 And in the free time at night on the beach in the fantastic sunset ride.